bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

 **Upstream egress policy**: APS will also create an `egress` Network Policy to send traffic from the API Gateway to the upstream service.

 [Contact the APS team](README.md#need-a-hand) to have an `egress` policy created for your Gateway.
 You will need to provide the `namespaceSelector` details for the Openshift projects that will be receiving traffic.
-APS will use this information to configure an `egress` Network Policy and a rule to ensure that it is not possible for traffic to be routed to your Openshift project using a different Gateway.
+APS will also add a rule to prevent traffic from reaching your service through a different Gateway.

 ##### Services external to Emerald cluster